PROG Holdings, Inc. (NYSE:PRG) Shares Sold by JPMorgan Chase & Co.

 A number of other large investors also recently bought and sold shares of the business.
 BlackRock Inc. raised its position in PROG by 2.3% during the second quarter.
 BlackRock Inc. now owns 8,757,188 shares of the company’s stock worth $421,485,000 after acquiring an additional 199,300 shares during the period.
 Stephens Investment Management Group LLC grew its holdings in shares of PROG by 4.4% during the second quarter.
 Stephens Investment Management Group LLC now owns 1,968,322 shares of the company’s stock worth $94,735,000 after buying an additional 82,537 shares in the last quarter.
 Diamond Hill Capital Management Inc. grew its holdings in shares of PROG by 11.7% during the second quarter.
 Diamond Hill Capital Management Inc. now owns 1,622,215 shares of the company’s stock worth $78,077,000 after buying an additional 170,125 shares in the last quarter.
 Victory Capital Management Inc. grew its holdings in shares of PROG by 36.9% during the second quarter.
 Victory Capital Management Inc. now owns 1,401,082 shares of the company’s stock worth $67,434,000 after buying an additional 377,711 shares in the last quarter.
 Finally, Geode Capital Management LLC grew its holdings in shares of PROG by 6.8% during the first quarter.
 Geode Capital Management LLC now owns 1,112,393 shares of the company’s stock worth $48,155,000 after buying an additional 70,558 shares in the last quarter.
 Institutional investors own 95.13% of the company’s stock.

 PROG (NYSE:PRG) last announced its earnings results on Thursday, July 29th.
 The company reported $1.09 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.86 by $0.23.
 The company had revenue of $659.97 million during the quarter, compared to analyst estimates of $655.12 million.
 PROG had a net margin of 9.82% and a return on equity of 29.18%.
-Equities research analysts predict that PROG Holdings, Inc. will post 4.07 earnings per share for the current fiscal year.
+Sell-side analysts anticipate that PROG Holdings, Inc. will post 4.07 EPS for the current fiscal year.

 PROG Profile